 The filters get rid of the majority of dust and pollen from the outside (most NZ heat pumps are single-split heat pumps; getting air from the outside).
 This is obviously important but means that the filters can easily become clogged.
 When this happens, the motors have to work harder to push the air through (or it simply doesn’t go through as much).

 For most heat pumps, you should be able to easily access the filters.
 If in doubt, google the exact make and model of your heat pump and add the term “pdf manual”.
 This should find the manual which will walk you through the process of removing the filters.

 From there, a quick vacuum is enough to get the majority of the dirt from the filters.
 You’ll see the change immediately.
 Replace the filters back and restart your heat pump.
 You should notice a 2-3 degree increase in heat from when the filters were clogged.

 Now that your filters are clean, it’s time to get the correct setting.
 It’s generally agreed that a setting between 18 – 20 degrees is the best.
 Any higher and your heater will be using too much energy to get the air that warm (particularly if it is very cold outside).

 Because the heat from a heat pump is so efficient and quick, there’s not much need to heat rooms that you aren’t in.
 If you decide to move rooms, just open the door and the heat should flow through.
 Heating a 30 or 40sqm room is much more efficient than heating a whole house!

-The best time to save yourself some money with a heat pump is at the installation.
-Correct placement of a heat pump is key to getting the air distributed and circulating throughout your house.
-A reasonable price for installation is around the $1,000 mark (can be $300 either way depending on difficulty) but is well worth the price you are paying.
+The best time to save yourself some money is during installation.
+Correct placement of the heater is key to getting the air distributed and circulating throughout your house.
+A reasonable price for installation is around the $1,000 mark (can be $300, either way, depending on difficulty) but is well worth the price you are paying.
 The money you save for good installation over the lifetime of the appliance will more than cover the extra installation costs.